 *Liberty plans to submit other cybersecurity programs for this designation over the next two years.

-If you want to protect innocent people from cyber threats, a career in cybersecurity could be right for you.
-Liberty’s Information Systems (IS), Information Technology (IT), and Computer Science (CS) degrees will prepare you for entering one of the highest paying careers in the information technology and cyber security fields.
+If you want to protect innocent people from cyber threats, a career in cyber security could be right for you.
+Liberty’s Information Systems (IS), Information Technology (IT), and Computer Science (CS) degrees can prepare you for entering one of the highest paying careers in the information technology and cyber security fields.

 Information Systems (IS) – Security GRC Jobs